MicrosoftDocs/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 This article describes how to create a user mapping file for data content migration while using the SharePoint Online Migration Tool.

-The SharePoint Migration Tool (SPMT) lets you migrate your files from SharePoint on-premises document libraries or your on-premises file shares and easily move them to either SharePoint or OneDrive in Office 365.
-It is available to Office 365 users.
+The SharePoint Migration Tool (SPMT) lets you migrate your files from SharePoint on-premises document libraries or your on-premises file shares and easily move them to either SharePoint or OneDrive in Microsoft 365.
+It is available to Microsoft 365 users.

 > [!NOTE]
->  Currently the **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
+>  Currently the **SharePoint Migration Tool** is not available for users of Microsoft 365 operated by 21Vianet in China.

 ## Create a user mapping file for data content migration